Battle of Velbazhd: Origins of the conflict

 During the internal war in the Byzantine Empire (1320–1328) waged between the aged emperor Andronikos II Palaiologos and his ambitious grandson Andronikos III Palaiologos, the Serbian king Stefan Uroš III (also known as Stefan Dečanski) actively supported the side of the old emperor and in the process gained some minor forts in Macedonia.
-After in 1328 Andronikos III won and deposed his grandfather.
+After 1328, Andronikos III won and deposed his grandfather.
 Serbia and the Byzantines entered a period of bad relations, closer to the state of undeclared war.
 On the other hand, the Bulgarian Emperor Michael Asen III supported his brother-in-law Andronikos III.
 Previously, in 1324, he divorced and ousted his wife and Stefan's sister Anna Neda, and married Andronikos III's sister Theodora.
 During that time the Serbs captured some important towns such as Prosek and Prilep and even besieged Ohrid (1329).

 The two Empires were seriously worried about the fast growth of Serbia and on 13 May 1327 settled a clearly anti-Serb peace treaty.
 After another meeting with Andronikos III in 1329, the rulers decided to invade their common enemy; Michael Asen III prepared for joint military operations against Serbia.
 Michael Shishman desired to retake the north-western and south-western Bulgarian lands which the Serbs had previously conquered.
 The plan included the thorough elimination of Serbia and its partition between Bulgaria and the Byzantine Empire.
 According to some Serbian chroniclers, he demanded the submission of the Serbian king and threatened to "set up his throne in the middle of the Serbian land".